 Religious battles over application packaging aside, much of the conversation has centered on what this melding means for cell phones… dragging in Apple’s now-venerable iPhone and Google’s up-and-coming Android operating system for contrast and comparison.

 But in poring over the OS framework (below) tonight it hit me harder than ever that mobile computing really isn’t just a buzz phrase for Nokia– it’s the real deal.

 MeeGo Software Architecture Overview

-Posted in Mentioning Maemo, The Write Stuff, Views and Reviews
+Posted in The Write Stuff, Ways of Rocking, The Process and Product Frontier, Mentioning Maemo, Inviting Change, Out There, Views and Reviews

 Tagged LinkedIn, Maemo, internet tablet, Nokia, Linux, Intel, iPhone, Android, Moblin, MeeGo